Cage the Elephant discography

-The discography of American rock band Cage the Elephant consists of five studio albums, two live albums, one extended play, 17 singles and 18 music videos.
+The discography of American rock band Cage the Elephant consists of six studio albums, two live albums, 17 singles and 18 music videos.
 The band released their self-titled debut album in June 2008.
 It peaked at number 59 on the United States Billboard 200 and at number 18 on the Billboard Top Alternative Albums chart.
 The album has been certified platinum by the Recording Industry Association of America (RIAA).
 "Ain't No Rest for the Wicked", the album's third single, peaked at number 83 on the Billboard Hot 100 and became a top 50 hit in Canada and the United Kingdom.
 The singles "In One Ear" and "Back Against the Wall" both topped the Billboard Alternative Songs chart.

 Thank You, Happy Birthday, the band's second studio album, was released in January 2011.
 It peaked at number two on the Billboard 200, as well as on the Top Alternative Albums and Top Rock Albums charts.
-"Shake Me Down", the album's lead single, peaked at number 78 on the Billboard Hot 100 and became the band's third number-one hit on the Alternative Songs chart.
+"Shake Me Down", the album's lead single, peaked at number 78 on the Billboard Hot 100 and became the band's third number-one hit on the Alternative Songs chart and its first on the Canadian Rock Charts.
 The album's remaining singles—"Around My Head", "Aberdeen" and "Always Something"—all entered the latter chart.
+The album has been certified gold by the RIAA.
+In 2012 they released their first live album Live from the Vic in Chicago which peaked at number 6 on the Music Video Sales chart.

-Their third album Melophobia (2013) featured the hit singles "Cigarette Daydreams" and "Come a Little Closer".
+Their third album Melophobia (2013) peaked at number 15 on the Billboard 200 and number 6 on the Top Alternative Albums and Top Rock Albums.
+In 2015 the album was nominated for Best Alternative Music Album at that years Grammys.
+It featured hit singles such as "Cigarette Daydreams" and "Come a Little Closer" both peaking a number one on the Alternative songs chart.
+It has since been certified platinum by the Recording Industry Association of America (RIAA).

-In 2015, they released their fourth studio album Tell Me I'm Pretty.
-"Mess Around", "Trouble" and "Cold Cold Cold" were all released as singles.

-On November 26, 2018, they announced their fifth studio album, Social Cues, which was released on April 19, 2019.